-Many personal injury lawyers just pay the full amount of the liens in full.
-We use a company that reviews the billing to eliminate all unrelated medical charges and they have lawyers who negotiate to reduce the liens.
+Many personal injury lawyers will pay the full amount of the liens in full, but we do not.
+We use a company that reviews the billing to eliminate all unrelated medical charges, and they have lawyers who negotiate to reduce the liens.

 Since the lien is usually very small as compared to your personal injury settlement, it is well worthwhile to pursue a claim for injuries if you have Medicaid and/or Medicare.

 How Can I Keep My Personal Injury Settlement If I’m on Medicaid?

 A different question is, how to settle your injury case for $500,000 when you’re on Medicaid?
 Medicaid doesn’t allow you to have more than $15,900 in nonexempt assets in 2021.